leanprover-community/mathlib3/docs/style.md

 ### Tactic mode ###

-When opening a tactic block, `begin` is not indented by everything inside is indented, as in:
+When opening a tactic block, `begin` is not indented but everything inside is indented, as in:

 ```lean